christiansassi/computer-vision-project/README.md

     <span><i>Particle system after some iterations</i></span>
 </p>

-Finally, the particle systems were used to predict the possible direction of a moving object.
-It is important to note that for small movements, the direction arrow may appear slow and less certain.
-Additionally, if an object makes a sudden, fast movement, the particle system may require a few iterations to adapt, potentially resulting in incorrect predictions during those iterations.
+Finally, the particle system is used to predict the direction of the moving object.
+While the particle system performs well overall, it struggles with sudden, fast movements, requiring several iterations to adjust:

 <p align="center" text-align="center">
     <img width="75%" src="assets/motion_tracking/motion_tracking_3.png">